SimenHolmestad/CameraHub/readme.md

 export FLASK_ENV=development
 python3 run_app.py -d
 ```
-This will use the [Dummy camera module](the-dummy-camera-module), so that no camera connection is needed.
+This will use the [dummy camera module](#the-dummy-camera-module), so that no camera connection is needed.
-# Running the application on a Raspberry PI
+# Setting up the application on a Raspberry PI
-Running the program on the Raspberry PI can be done in many ways.
-One of the ways is described below
+Running the application on the Raspberry PI can be done in many ways.
+One of the ways is described below:
 ## Installing the OS
 It is recommended to use the operating system "Raspberry Pi OS with desktop" which can be found [here](https://www.raspberrypi.org/software/operating-systems/).
 This can be written to an sd-card by using the Raspberry PI Imager or the [balena etcher](https://www.balena.io/etcher/).
 ## Setting up the Raspberry PI